bzatrok/DotNetAssessment/README.md

 # DotNetAssessment
 Assessment to test .Net developers.

+## To start, please fork this repository and create a pull request with your code when you are finished!

 ## Introduction

 In order to evaluate your skills and coding style we would like you to develop a small .Net Framework application that consumes [Best Buy](https://developer.bestbuy.com/) API RESTFull services.
+Please use .Net Framework and note .Net Core.
+You are free to use MVC or other design patters based on your personal preference.

 ## Application